Right Now, We Need Gender-Neutral Terms of Endearment More Than Ever

 Language has a significant impact on people’s attitudes.
 No matter how carefree language may seem, it can have far-reaching effects on the subconscious, affecting how we perceive the world.
 Because of this, it is crucial that we first change the way we speak so we can begin treating all genders equally, with the respect they deserve.

 A World Equitable to All Genders

 How can we create a future that is impartial to all genders?
 We can start by using gender-neutral pet names.
 Isn’t it more intimate to call your loved one a word that acknowledges their complex identity?
 Doing so can, without a doubt, improve the way people think of gender non-conforming people.

-If this happens, then we’re on the right track to removing gender indications or sexism from words.
-When it comes to terms of endearment, unfortunately, many non-binary individuals are having difficulty because most terms don’t have the same appealing quality as the original.
+If this happens, we’re on the right track to remove gender indications or sexism from words.
+Unfortunately, many non-binary individuals are having difficulty with terms of endearment because most terms don’t have the same appealing quality as the original.

 Still, it is fun to experiment with what pet names to call your BFF or your boo.
 They’re moments that you can both enjoy, each name getting you closer and closer to each other.
 Even if the pet names don’t stick, they carry the feeling that this person is trying to understand who you are.
 If only we could be more fluid with language, we could also be inclusive when it comes to gender.

-As for terms of endearment, it’s still a work in progress, but we’re happy to know that gender-neutrality is most evident when it comes to occupations.
+As for endearment, it’s still a work in progress, but we’re happy to know that gender-neutrality is most evident in occupations.
 There are already so many changes in what people are called based on their job.
 Actresses now go simply by the term actor, while waiters and waitresses are now servers and mailmen are mail carriers.